klchambers/quiz-app/README.md

 The page's logo uses a light orange(`#ff9a89`)![Placeholder image for colour block](https://placehold.co/15/ff9a89/png) evoke feelings of playfulness and fun to the user, while maintaining a contrast with the page's headers.

+<a id=#typography></a>

 #### Typography

 [Google Fonts](https://fonts.google.com/) was used to import custom fonts into the CSS.

+For the logo in the header, [Quicksand](https://fonts.google.com/specimen/Quicksand/) by Andrew Paglinawan was used, and [Roboto](https://fonts.google.com/specimen/Roboto) by Christian Robertson was selected as the main typeface for all other text in the quiz.
+These typefaces were chosen for their simplicity and legibility across all device types and screen sizes.

+<a id=#wireframces></a>

 ### Wireframes